malekzitouni/-ObjectiX-Intelligent-Object-Detection-ROI-Classification-/README.md

 ### Training Progress and Results

 - The initial training phase has been successfully executed in a CPU-only environment.
-- Training logs and checkpoints have been generated, saving key model states from `100.torch` to `700.torch`.
+- Training logs and checkpoints have been generated, saving key model states from `100.torch` to `1100.torch` for the first Epoch .
 These checkpoints allow for potential resumption of training without starting from scratch.

 ### Challenges Faced